Our Natural Raw Materials

 We partner with NGOs and industry groups to implement our palm oil programme and achieve our NDPE targets.
 One example of this is our partnership with Earthworm on our NDV pathway for fats blend and soap noodles, supplier capacity building, and landscape programmes.

-For derivatives we are active ASD members which enables us to improve transparency in a segment of the industry or that has long, complex supply chains.
+For derivatives we are active ASD members which enables us to improve transparency in a segment of the industry that has long, complex supply chains.
 By participating in the development of the ASD workstreams, including traceability and satellite monitoring, we encourage our own suppliers, and the broader industry to progress.

 At a local level we develop projects to address specific challenges.
 For example, our project with Earthworm and I-SPOC to build the capacity of India palm oil traders to implement NDPE in our shared supply chains.
-You can read more about this in our sustainability report.
+You can read more about this in our 2023 sustainability report.

 Paper and board

 Our Natural Raw Material (NRM) Sourcing Standard outlines our sourcing requirements which apply to paper and board suppliers.
-These requirements are aligned to a forest positives approach and include our commitment to recycled and certified material.
+These requirements are aligned to the Consumer Goods Forum (CGF) Forest Positive Approach and include our commitment to recycled and certified material.
 Our NRM Sourcing Standard is shared with 100% of paper and board suppliers as part of the contracting process, ensuring that they are aware of the requirements they are expected to uphold.

 Annually, we engage with all our direct suppliers and co-packers to identify if the material provided to Reckitt is recycled or certified (FSC/PEFC/SFI) and therefore is compliant with our policy.
 Details such as chain of custody certificate number, origin of material and supplier sustainability commitments are provided.
-This information helps us to identify compliance with our NRM Sourcing Standard, which is aligned with the Consumer Goods Forum’s (CGF) forest positive Approach.

 Soy

 The sourcing requirements outlined in our Natural Raw Material (NRM) Sourcing Standard apply to our soy suppliers.
 These include traceability and the implementation of our commitment to no deforestation or conversion of legally protected natural areas and important landscapes.
-Our NRM sourcing standard is aligned with the Consumer Goods Forum’s (CGF) forest positive approach.
+Our NRM sourcing standard is aligned with the Consumer Goods Forum’s (CGF) Forest Positive Approach.

 Our NRM Sourcing Standard is shared with 100% of direct soy suppliers as part of the contracting process to ensure they are aware of the sourcing standards that we expect them to uphold in our shared supply chain.

-The majority of the soy we source directly comes from the US which is low risk for deforestation.
-We sourced a total of 5897 MT from seven suppliers in 2023, primarily for our nutrition products.
-We work collaboratively with our suppliers to implement the principles in our sourcing standard, including traceability.
+We work collaboratively with suppliers to implement the principles in our sourcing standard, including traceability.
 Traceability enables us to identify and act on any potential risks common to soy, including deforestation or land conversation.
 Further information, including our supplier list can be found in our ESG data book.